 -

-The well-established CC model has been widely adopted in the calculations of fusion reactions [17, 33−35], which addresses the coupling between nuclear intrinsic motions and the relative motion of the colliding nuclei [1, 12].
-By imposing the isocentrifugal approximation, the angular momentum of the relative motion is replaced by the total angular momentum J and the coupled-channels Schrödinger equations can be written as
+The well-established coupled-channel model has been widely adopted in the calculations of fusion reactions [17, 33−35] and addresses the coupling between nuclear intrinsic motion and the relative motion of the colliding nuclei [1, 12].
+By imposing the isocentrifugal approximation, the angular momentum of the relative motion is replaced by the total angular momentum J, and the coupled-channel Schrödinger equations can be written as

-(1) where E is the bombarding energy in the center-of-mass frame and
+(1) where E is the bombarding energy in the center-of-mass frame,

-$ \epsilon_n $ is the excitation energy of the n-th channel.
-J is the total angular momentum of the fusion system.$ u_n(R) $ is the radial wave function of the n-th channel of the fusion system.$ V(R) $ is the total potential which consists of Coulomb and nuclear interactions, i.e.,$ V(R)=V_C(R)+V_N(R) $ .$ V_C(R) $ and$ V_N(R) $ are obtained by double-folding procedure that will be discussed in section.2.1.
+$ \epsilon_n $ is the excitation energy of the n-th channel, J is the total angular momentum of the fusion system,$ u_n(R) $ is the radial wave function of the n-th channel of the fusion system, and$ V(R) $ is the total potential, which consists of Coulomb and nuclear interactions, i.e., V(R) =$V_C(R)+V_N(R)$ .$ V_C(R) $ and$ V_N(R) $ are obtained via the double-folding procedure, as discussed in Section II.A.
 Matrix elements of the coupling Hamiltonian$ V_{nm} $ are given by the sum of$ V_{nm}^N $ and$ V_{nm}^C $ , which represent the nuclear and Coulomb components, respectively.
-And the matrix elements will be discussed in section.2.2. -
+The matrix elements are discussed in Section II.B. -

-The Michigan-3-Yukawa (M3Y) double-folding potential [36] is suited for the description of fusion cross sections, which incorporates the nucleon distributions of the reacting nuclei [37].
+The Michigan-3-Yukawa (M3Y) double-folding potential [36] is suitable for the description of fusion cross sections, which incorporates the nucleon distributions of the reacting nuclei [37].
 However, the M3Y potential is known to overestimate the experimental fusion cross sections at deep sub-barrier energies.
-A microscopic Pauli blocking potential obtained by solving the in-medium four-nucleon wave equation [21] can improve greatly the exchange term in the standard M3Y potential.
-Here we propose an isospin-dependent Pauli potential
+A microscopic Pauli blocking potential obtained by solving the in-medium four-nucleon wave equation [21] can greatly improve the exchange term in the standard M3Y potential.
+Here, we propose an isospin-dependent Pauli potential

-(3) where R is the separation of the centers of mass of two reacting nuclei and
+(3) where R is the separation of the centers of mass of two reacting nuclei,

 (4) where the multiplier